nais/handbook/docs/nais-system/README.md

-# NAIS system
+# Nais system

-_NAIS system_ is the name of the process we use to develop NAIS.
+_Nais system_ is the name of the process we use to develop Nais.

 The process is a naisified version of [Shape Up from 37signals](https://basecamp.com/shapeup), and has been used since the beginning of 2024.